Hat52/jwt-token/README.md

 }
 the token will be available for only one minute

-and now to refresh the token usr the api http://localhost:4000/test body{
+and now to refresh the token use the api http://localhost:4000/test body{
 refreshToken:refreshToken that is returned by the login api }